 The canalith repositioning procedure is performed to move the symptom-causing otoconia from the fluid-filled semicircular canals of your inner ear into a tiny bag-like open area (vestibule) that houses one of the otolith organs (utricle) in your ear.
-Once there, these particles won't cause vertigo and will likely be reabsorbed by bodily fluids in your ear.
+Once there, these particles won't cause vertigo and will likely dissolve or be reabsorbed by bodily fluids in your ear.

 - Neck or back injury

 - Movement of the otoconia into a canal other than the utricle, which could continue to cause vertigo

 - Side effects, including feelings of nausea, dizziness and lightheadedness, which may require medication to relieve

 Make sure you tell your doctor about any medical conditions you have, such as a neck or back condition, a detached retina, or vascular problems, before beginning the canalith repositioning procedure.
 You may need to delay having the canalith repositioning procedure.